-Drake Appears to Mock Kanye West's Address Reveal on New Album Certified Lover Boy - E!
+Drake's Album Certified Lover Boy Decoded: Mocking Kanye West, Name-Dropping Ayesha Curry and More - E!
 Online

 Drake's fans are in their feelings about the rapper's new album apparently making it clear he's not backing down from his longstanding tension with Kanye West.

-On Friday, Sept.
-3, Drake, 34, dropped his long-awaited album Certified Lover Boy, which arrived less than a week after Kanye's latest album, Donda.
 A number of Drake fans expressed their belief on social media that one CLB track's lyrics called out Kanye for apparently sharing Drake's Toronto address publicly last month.

 The apparent call-out is on Drake's new song "7am On Bridle Path," the title of which seems to refer to Toronto's upscale Bridle Path neighborhood where Drake has owned a home.
 Drake sang, "You know the fourth level of jealousy is called media / Isn't that an ironic revelation? / Give that address to your driver, make it your destination / 'Stead of just a post out of desperation."